It can be hard to know where to start with plant-based shopping so let me help you with my vegan shopping list for beginners.

 Vinegar - I have rice vinegar, balsamic and apple cider.

 Olive oil - the base of many recipes.
 Coconut oil and sunflower/vegetable oil are also useful.

 Other - pine nuts, liquid smoke, chipotle, dukkah, sun dried tomatoes - none of these are essentials but they’ll add a real kick to your meals

 Nuts and seeds - perfect for snacking on and a great protein source.

 Dates - so delicious and very good for you.
 Great for making energy balls.

 Snack bars - happily there are many vegan cereal and snack bars available nowadays.

 Crackers and oat cakes - delicious spread with a vegan cream cheese or nut butters.

-Chocolate – there are some brilliant vegan chocolates out there.
-My favourite is Ombar.
+Chocolate - there are some brilliant vegan chocolates out there.
+One of my favourites is Ombar.